wltwror/AVL-tree/README.md

 Long story short this means that operations like insert, delete and search have O(log n) time complexity.

 ##  Is this useful?
-In a way you can think of it as slightly less performant version of std::set (usually implemented as RB tree) with fewer features.
+In a way you can think of this AVL implementation as slightly less performant version of std::set (usually implemented as RB tree) with fewer features.
 But it is useful for learning purposes and understanding how self-balancing trees work.
 My implementation is clearly not optimal unlike the one in the standard library, but it is functional and can be used for educational purposes.